naumanafsar/hackathon2018/README.md

 ----------------
 - In "slides" folder there's an index.html which you can open in your browser.
 - "hackathon.ipynb" contains my RISE Presentation slides.
 (In order to run it you need to install Jupyter Notebook with RISE).
-- The rest are simple Python scripts which i try to automate it with basic Linux "at" command. for live demo purposes.
+- The rest are simple Python scripts which i tried to automate it with basic Linux "at" command. for live demo purposes.
 ------
 https://nomispeaks.wordpress.com
 naumanafsar45@gmail.com